 CBRs are standard benefit rates developed each fiscal year and are used for business transactions containing a fringe benefit component.
 Our current practice assesses fringe benefits based on hundreds of detailed rates, and with the adoption of CBRs, individual employee fringe benefits will be assessed using only one of the five possible rates below:

-If future approved composite fringe benefit rates are higher or lower than the projected rates budgeted at the proposal stage, PIs will need to re-budget accordingly.
+If future approved CBR rates are higher or lower than the preliminary published rates, PI’s will need to re-budget accordingly.

 How are CBRs Calculated?

 When compared to the current costing method for fringe benefits, the composite method is simplified and is computed using the following calculation model (current and future CBRs are calculated and managed centrally by UCOP and the Costing & Policy Office):

 Please note that the fringe benefit costs that are excluded from the CBR calculation will still continue to be recoved by direct charging the applicable funding source.
 A complete list of these items can be found in the Budget Planning Guide located in the CBR Resources section of this web-page.